 Something you might have heard is that the only way for big people to be healthy is to lose weight.
 Recently, a large amount of scientific evidence has suggested otherwise: it’s possible to be healthy at any size.
 That’s why we’ve gathered a few tips on how to deal with people in your life who might treat you poorly because of your body, and not let your own feelings about your body hold you back.

 There’s nothing wrong with being bigger

 Does this statement wrinkle your brain?
 Well, it’s not surprising.
-We receive the message that ‘bigger = bad’ loudly and clearly every day, whether implicitly, through a lack of positive fat characters in TV shows, or explicitly, through negative messages from the diet industry.
+We receive the message that ‘bigger = bad’ loudly and clearly every day, whether it’s through the harmful messaging in the media, or through negative and misleading messaging from the diet industry.

 Dieting doesn’t always equal weight loss

 Only a tiny percentage of people who diet maintain their weight loss even if they maintain the diet.
 This is a problem, because weight cycling (repeatedly losing and regaining weight) can put serious strain on the body.
 Check out more info on dangerous dieting at the NEDC website.

 You can’t figure out how healthy someone is by looking at them